-I found myself standing outside the closed and gated doorway to an Applebee's restaurant ten minutes before they were scheduled to open.
+I found myself standing outside the closed and gated doorway to a restaurant ten minutes before they were scheduled to open.
 I just knew they would be late and expected to receive the usual grumpy service common at most airports the world over.
 But, I was wrong.

 Bam!
 The clock struck five, the lights popped on and this charming lady opened the doors.
 She greeted me with a smile, a warm hello and told me to sit anywhere I wanted.
 I had never seen such a positive attitude at 5:00 in the morning.

-- Select the right people.
-In the book, From Good to Great, Jim Collins said, "People are not your most important asset, the RIGHT people are."
+In the book, From Good to Great, Jim Collins said, "People are not your most important asset, the right people are."
 Most businesses do a poor job of hiring people.
 They hire just anyone and place them on the front-line with customers.

 Spend more time recruiting and hiring the right people with good personalities.
 Focus on those who are friendly and demonstrate an interest in and enthusiasm for the job.
 Consider using personality profiles as part of the hiring process.
 These profiles help identify the true personality characteristics of your applicants.
 They'll help you find your next Felicia.

-For example, the Ritz-Carlton hotels provide a thorough customer service training program for all of its employees during their orientation.
+For example, the Ritz-Carlton Hotel Company, LLC. provide a thorough customer service training program for all of its employees during their orientation.
 Then each supervisor conducts a daily line-up to review one of the commandments with his employees ten minutes before each shift.

-This requires the customer to make an evaluation based on four specific criteria.
-They tally the results and make sure employees see the scores.
+This report card requires the customer to make an evaluation based on specific criteria.
+When returned, you should tally the results and make sure employees see the scores.
 This motivates the employees to do a better job.

-- Seek customer complaints with enthusiasm.
-For every complaint you receive from customers, there are at least ten other customers who visited your business who have the same criticism—they just didn't share theirs.
+Know that for every complaint you receive from a single customer, there are at least ten other customers who visited your business and who have the same criticism—they just didn't share theirs.
 A portion of those ten people just took their business to your competitors.
 Look at customer complaints as a golden opportunity for improvement.